ethibox/awesome-stacks/README.md

 ## 📦 Usage

-Deploy your apps with one command, for example, to deploy [Nextcloud](./stacks/nextcloud.yml):
+Deploy your apps with one command!

+Here an example with [Nextcloud](./stacks/nextcloud.yml):

 ```bash
 docker stack deploy -c stacks/nextcoud.yml nextcloud